IBM/spectrum-scale-policy-scripts/immutable/README.md

 ## Supplemental List Policy

 It may be worth to periodically check if all files have been set to immutable.
 The supplemental list policy [list-immutable.txt](list-immutable.txt) can be used for this.
+This policy will list any files in fileset `worm` which are not immutable.
+To list only files of a certain type a WHERE clause can be added to the LIST rule, like this:

+	...
+WHERE NOT (exclude_list) and NOT (immutable) and (NAME LIKE '%.mp3')

 To run this policy use the `mmapplypolicy` command:
 	mmapplypolicy fsname -P policy -f ./my -I defer

 The resulting file list is stored in file `my.list.immut`